Understand Marketing in Packaging Box Design and Printing

 What Are You Selling?

-When a designer receives a job brief, the first instinct is often to jump into research and design.
+When a designer receives a job brief, the first instinct is often to jump straight into research and design.
 But here’s the problem: many don’t take the time to truly understand the product itself.

 Imagine you’re planning to buy a car.
 You won’t just choose the one with the best brochure.
 First, you’ll want to know its features, performance, reliability, and price.
 Then, you’ll go for a test drive to see how it feels.

-Or if you’re buying a juice blender, you’ll want to know its speed, durability, safety features and perhaps even try the juice it makes.
+Or if you’re buying a juice blender, you’ll want to know its speed, durability, safety features, and perhaps even try the juice it makes.

 When you fully understand the product, your packaging design will reflect that insight.
 It will speak directly to the needs and expectations of your audience.